Showing posts with label Voigtländer. Show all posts

 Industrial activity

 The Port of Vicksburg is still operating, but traffic is definitely less.
 18-wheeler trucks still rumble by with timber, lime, cement, or petroleum products, but there are fewer private cars and pickup trucks.
 The tank cars in the photograph below have been sitting on the siding for months.
-Possibly they are being used for storage of refined petroleum, but I am not sure.
+Possibly they are being used to store refined petroleum, but I am not sure.

 Haining Road view east, Vicksburg, Mississippi (4×5" Tri-X film, 180mm ƒ/5.6 Caltar IIN lens)